Top 8 water parks in Ontario to beat the heat

 Where: 1 Canada's Wonderland Dr., Vaughan, ON

-You know Canada’s Wonderland as a roller coaster-lover's paradise, but did you know there are 17 waterslides within the park to choose from?
+You know Canada’s Wonderland as a roller coaster-lover's paradise, but did you know there are also waterslides within the park to choose from?
 Kids can swim in the Lakeside Lagoon, and families can take a tube over Moosehorn Falls.
 Older kids and adults can cannonball off the Mountain Bay Cliffs into the water below.
 Get your adrenaline pumping with thrill rides and family fun at Splash Works!

 Fallsview Indoor Waterpark